Lê Duẩn: The "Road to the South"

+In the aftermath of the 1954 Geneva Accords, which split Vietnam into North and South, Lê Duẩn was responsible for reorganising the Việt Minh combatants who had fought in South and Central Vietnam.
+While most Việt Minh fighters were regrouped to North Vietnam as stipulated in the Accords, 5,000 to 10,000 fighters were left in the south as a base for future insurgency.

+In South Vietnam, Ngo Dinh Diem’s regime countered the communists by launching the "Denounce the Communists" campaign.
+Tens of thousands of suspected communists were detained in "political re-education centers".
+There were also increasing attacks by communist cadres, with over 450 South Vietnamese officials assassinated in 1956.
+The North Vietnamese government claimed that over 65,000 individuals were imprisoned and 2,148 killed in the process by November 1957.
+According to historian Gabriel Kolko, from 1955 to the end of 1958, 40,000 political prisoners had been jailed and many were executed.
+Historian Guenter Lewy considers such figures exaggerated, stating that there were only 35,000 prisoners in total in South Vietnam during the period.

-In the aftermath of the 1954 Geneva Accords, which indirectly split Vietnam into North and South, Lê Duẩn was responsible for reorganising the combatants who had fought in South and Central Vietnam.
-In 1956, he wrote The Road to the South, calling for revolution to achieve reunification.
-His thesis became the blueprint for action at the 11th Central Committee Plenum in 1956.
-Although "The Road to the South" was formally accepted, its implementation waited until 1959.
+As opposition to Diem's rule in South Vietnam grew, Lê Duẩn wrote The Road to the South, calling for revolution to overthrow his government and forcefully reunify Vietnam.
+His thesis became the blueprint for action at the 11th Central Committee Plenum in March 1956.
+Although "The Road to the South" was formally accepted, his plan was not fully implemented until later, as both China and the Soviet Union opposed full-scale conflict in Vietnam at the time.
 In 1956 Lê Duẩn was appointed to the secretariat of the party.
-He was ordered by the Politburo in August 1956 to guide the revolutionary struggle in South Vietnam.
-The same month he traveled from U Minh to Bến Tre and instructed the southern communists to stop fighting in the name of religious sects.
-Throughout the year, the party had been split by factional rivalry between party boss Trường Chinh and President Hồ, who was supported by Võ Nguyên Giáp.
-This rivalry focused on the issue of land reform in the North.
+He was ordered by the Politburo in August 1956 to guide the communist insurgency in South Vietnam.
+That same month, he traveled from U Minh to Bến Tre and instructed the southern communists to stop fighting in the name of religious sects.
+Throughout the year, the party had been split on the issue of land reform in the North.
 Lê Duẩn remained neutral, allowing him to act as the First Secretary (head of the Communist Party) on Hồ's behalf in late 1956.

 In 1957, he was given a seat in the Politburo.
 At the 1957 May Day parade, Trường Chinh was still seated as the country's second most powerful figure.
 Lê Duẩn was gradually able to place his supporters, notably Lê Ðức Thọ, in top positions and outmaneuver his rivals.
 He visited Moscow in November 1957 and received approval for his war plans.
 In December 1957, Hồ told the 13th Plenary Session of a "dual revolution"; Trường Chinh became responsible for the socialist transformation of the north, while Lê Duẩn focused on planning the offensive in the south.